Basics

 As the fungus grows from the young pods to the nodes and stem of the plant, it eventually girdles the stem and disrupts the transport of water and nutrients.
 Once the fungus girdles a stem, all the plant tissue up from the infection dies.
 Leaves and stems turn brown and stand erect above the soybean canopy.

-Hard, dark structures called sclerotia (Figure 4) form on the inside and outside of the stem and pods.
+Hard, dark structures called sclerotia form on the inside and outside of the stem and pods.
 The sclerotia fall to the soil during harvesting or remain in crop debris where they survive for many years.

 In the spring, sclerotia may germinate to form the apothecia, starting the disease cycle again.